 }

-5. Configure the BOSH Director to re-create VMs:
+5. Configure the BOSH Director to recreate VMs:

 3. Click the BOSH Director tile.

-4. Select Director Config.
+4. Click Director Config.

-5. Enable the Recreate VMs deployed by the BOSH Director checkbox.
+5. Enable the Recreate VMs deployed by the BOSH Director check box.
 This propagates the new CA to the BOSH Agent on each VM deployed by the BOSH Director, which enables the new leaf certificates to trust the new CA.

-Note: The names of the Upgrade all service instances and Recreate all service instances errands may be slightly different between services.
+7. If you have service tiles installed, for each service tile: The names of the Upgrade all service instances and Recreate all service instances errands might be slightly different between services.

 1. Click the tile.